ghc/ghc/docs/users_guide/extending_ghc.rst

     Give arguments to a plugin module; module must be specified with :ghc-flag:`-fplugin=⟨module⟩`.

+.. ghc-flag:: -fclear-plugins
+    :shortdesc: Clear the list of active plugins
+    :type: dynamic
+    :category: plugins

+    Clear the list of plugins previously specified with :ghc-flag:`-fplugin`.
+This is useful in GHCi where simply removing the :ghc-flag:`-fplugin` options from the command line is not possible.
+Instead `:set -fclear-plugins` can be used.

 As an example, in order to load the plugin exported by ``Foo.Plugin`` in